elastic/apm/specs/agents/transport.md

 - maintaining the ability to create traces and log trace/transaction/span IDs through the log correlation feature, and
-- getting automatic distributed tracing via the
+- getting automatic context propagation via the
   [W3C trace-context headers](https://w3c.github.io/trace-context/)

 Agents that implement this configuration option: